chandrashekhard17/chandrashekhard17/README.md

 - 📫 How to reach me **chandrashekhard543@gmail.com**

-- ⚡  Fact **: Did you know that the average person generates around 1.7 megabytes of data every second?
-That’s a lot of data to analyze!
-As a data**
+- ⚡  Fun Fact **: Did you know that the average person generates around 1.7 megabytes of data every second?
+Imagine analyzing all that data! 😊**

 <h3 align="left">Connect with me:</h3>
 <p align="left">